 Three levels of microdata are planned for 2011 Census:

-The release of this non-disclosive, individual-level file is in line with the government transparency agenda, and ONS plans for this to be available for download from the ONS website.
-It will be less detailed than the file made available under end-user licence in 2001.
+Formerly called the Public Use file, the primary aim of the teaching file is as an educational tool.
+The release of this non-disclosive, individual-level file is in line with the government transparency agenda.
+It is less detailed than the file made available under end-user licence in 2001.

-One type of safeguarded file will be at the individual person level, and it is intended that this will be made available to users via their desktops (precise details of the conditions are being finalised).
-The file is likely to contain a similar level of detail to the 2001 small area microdata, and the individual level SAR.
+One type of safeguarded file will be at the individual person level.
+The file will to contain a similar level of detail to the 2001 small area microdata, and the individual level SAR, with a maximum sample size of 5 per cent.

 Planned features include microdata sets with sample sizes larger than previous censuses, the opportunity for exploratory analysis on rich and flexible datasets, the opportunity to test outputs before requesting commissioned tables, and the ability to perform multivariate statistical analysis, all using records that are comparable with the standard census outputs, since they have the same source.